 Plan Much Earlier

-With Disneyland currently at 25% capacity and an increasing number of Americans feeling comfortable traveling in the upcoming months, the demand for Disneyland is surely going to exceed supply soon enough.
+With Disneyland currently at reduced capacity and an increasing number of Americans feeling comfortable traveling in the upcoming months, the demand for Disneyland is starting to exceed supply.
 That means you need to plan early to be able to go at all.

 One of the advantages of Disneyland over Walt Disney World has always been that Disneyland worked well for those who like to plan vacations last minute.
 But that’s not quite the case right now.
-You really need to be planning for a Disneyland vacation at least 60 days in advance in 2021 due to Disneyland’s new theme park reservation requirement (more on that later).
+You really need to be planning for a Disneyland vacation well over a month in advance in 2021 due to Disneyland’s new theme park reservation requirement (more on that later) – and ideally up to 120 days in advance which is the length of the open reservation calendar.

 But it’s not just reservations that are making it important to plan Disneyland early.
 I’ve already seen a number of hotels selling out of certain room types or skyrocketing in price as demand returns.